ibm-cloud-docs/solution-tutorials/hpc-lsf-vpc-auto-scale.md

 You need to install Git if it's not already present on your deployer.
 Once the scripts are on your deployer, switch to the new `lsf-rescon-automation` directory then to the playbook directory.
 File locations in this tutorial assume that you know the location of the playbook directory.
 {: note}

-The repository contains files that can be used to create several types of LSF clusters in the {{site.data.keyword.cloud_notm}}, but for the purposes of this tutorial, you only need the files in the `resource_connector` directory.
-Navigate to the `resource_connector` directory for further navigation details.
+The repository contains files that can be used to create several types of LSF clusters in the {{site.data.keyword.cloud_notm}}, but for the purposes of this tutorial, you only need the files in the `LSF_On_IBM_Cloud/resource_connector` directory.
+Navigate to this directory now.
+The directories and files referenced in the tutorial are all relative to the `resource_connector` directory.

 ## Prepare your IBM Cloud API key
 {: #hpc-lsf-auto-scale-prepare-api-key}